vincentviray01/vincentviray01.github.io/_posts/2024-03-04-What-I-Learned-From-THE-PH.D-GRIND-A-PH.D-Student-Memoir.md

 17. Ph.D. students, especially first- and second-years, are the ones who must bear the brunt of the most tedious labor.
 18. In a typical research group, the professor and senior Ph.D. students create high-level project plans and then assign the junior students to grind on making all of the details work in practice.
 19. First- and second-year students are rarely able to affect the overall direction of the group's project.
 20. Even though a fellowship theoretically gives a student the financial freedom to pursue whatever research direction they want, a student still needs the support of some advisor to eventually graduate.
-This could mean being a "good soldier" and grind on an advisor's project for a few months to "pay your dues".
+This could mean being a "good soldier" and grinding on an advisor's project for a few months to "pay your dues".
 21. Going solo so early during grad school is a terrible decision as there needs to be solid intellectual, historical, and sometimes even physical foundations (e.g. laboratory equipment) for developing one's innovations.
 22. Instead of going solo early on, it's wiser to talk with your advisor more frequently and to actively seek out collaboration with other professors or senior students.
-23. Be proactive in talking with professors to find research topics that are mutually interesting, and no matter what, don't just hole up in isolation.
+23. Be proactive in talking with professors to find mutually interesting research topics, and no matter what, don't just hole up in isolation.
 24. Research Pitch Possible Format:
   1. What's the problem?
   2. What's my proposed solution?
   3. What compelling experiments can I run to demonstrate the effectiveness of my solution?
 25. Thinking in terms of experiments when proposing research project ideas is good because professors are motivated by having their names appear on published papers and computer science conference papers usually need strong experiments to get accepted for publication.
 26. Thus, it is critical to think about experiment design at project inception time.
-27. Assistant (pre-tenure) professors are good to work with since they are eager to publish more papers in order to earn tenure.
+27. Assistant (pre-tenure) professors are good to work with since they are eager to publish more papers to earn tenure.
 28. If you have a fellowship, it's easier to work with any professor since they don't have to fund you from their grants, so there's no real downside for them.
-29. Almost all computer science papers are coauthored by multiple collaborators, and the order in which authors are listed actually matters.
+29. Almost all computer science papers are coauthored by multiple collaborators, and the order in which authors are listed matters.
 30. The author whose name appears first is the project leader (e.g., Joel) who does more work than all subsequently listed authors and thus deserves most of the credit.
 31. All other authors are project assistants (usually younger students or distant colleagues who contributed enough to warrant their names being on the paper).
 32. Ph.D. students often list their advisor as the last author, since the advisor helps with idea formulation, project planning, and paper writing.